cartapisana/GettingCleaningData/CodeBook.md

 - Raw triaxial signals from the accelerometer and gyroscope of all the trials with with participants.
 - The labels of all the performed activities.

-2. Records of activity windows.
-Each one composed of:
+2. Records of activity windows, each containing:
 - A 561-feature vector with time and frequency domain variables.
 - Its associated activity label.
 - An identifier of the subject who carried out the experiment.